-The following table provides information as of December 31, 2010 regarding equity compensation plans approved by our security holders and equity compensation plans that have not been approved by our security holders.
+The following table provides information as of December 31, 2014 regarding equity compensation plans approved by our security holders and equity compensation plans that have not been approved by our security holders.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Awards, Warrants and Rights Weighted Ave Exercise Pric Outstanding Of Warrants and e of ptions, Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding Securities reflected in Column (a))(1) (a) (b) (c) Equity compensation plans approved by security holders 5,610,505 \$ 4.62 5,650,000 Equity compensation plans not approved by security holders(2) 4,825,577 \$ 2.92
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding Securities reflected in Column (a))(1) (c) Equity compensation plans approved by security holders 6,388,027(2) 3.87 2,526,373 Equity compensation plans not approved by security holders 2,233,264(3)\$ 3.68

-- (1) Consists of 3,650,000 shares of common stock available for future issuance under the 2010 Plan and 2,000,000 shares of common stock available for future issuance under the 2010 Employee Stock Purchase Plan, or the 2010 ESPP.
-The 2010 Plan provides for an annual increase of 500,000 shares on January 1 of each year or a lesser amount determined by our board of directors. - (2) This reflects stock options granted in accordance with Marketplace Rule 5635(c)(4) of the NASDAQ listing rules to new employees as inducements material to their entering into employment with us.
+- (1) Consists of 1,760,330 shares of common stock available for future issuance under the Equity Plan and 766,043 shares of common stock available for future issuance under the ESPP.
+The Equity Plan provides for an annual increase of 500,000 shares on January 1 of each year. - (2) Consists of 394,206 shares granted as restricted stock units and options to purchase 5,993,821 shares. - (3) This amount reflects stock options granted in accordance with Marketplace Rule 5635(c)(4) of the NASDAQ listing rules to new employees as inducements material to their entering into employment with us.
 Such options have terms ranging from six to ten years.
-Except for the options granted to Mr. Perham in November 2007 and November 2009, and for the options granted to employees hired as a result of our acquisition of Prism Circuits, Inc. in June 2009, all such options vest at the rate of 25% of the shares subject to the option after the first anniversary of the grant date, and as to 1/48th of the total number of shares each month thereafter, subject to continued employment (or service as a director or consultant).
-The exercise price of all of the outstanding options was equal to the closing price of a share of common stock on the Nasdaq GM on the grant date.
+In general, unvested portions of these options are vesting at the rate of 25% of the shares subject to the option after the first anniversary of the grant date, and as to 1/48th of the total number of shares each month thereafter, subject to continued employment (or service as a director or consultant).
+The exercise price of all of these options was equal to the closing price of a share of common stock on the Nasdaq GM on the grant date.